Pahheb/chinese-bluetooth-lady/README.md

 ```

 ### Option 3: Systemd service
-You must create a `chinese_bluetooth_lady.service` file under /etc/systemd/system with the following content:
+You must create a `chinese_bluetooth_lady.service` file under /etc/systemd/system with the following content, where `/path/to/chinese_bluetooth_lady.sh` represents the location of the script:
 ```
 [Unit]
 Description=Reboot message systemd service.